FFMS/ffms2/doc/ffms2-api.md

  - `int Rotation;` - The rotation of the video, in degrees.
  - `int Stereo3DType;` - The type of stereo 3D the video is.
 Corresponts to entries in [FFMS_Stereo3DType][Stereo3DType].
  - `int Stereo3DFlags;` - Stereo 3D flags.
 Corresponds to entries in [FFMS_Stereo3DFlags][Stereo3DFlags].
+ - `double LastEndTime;` - The end time of the last packet of the stream, in milliseconds.

 ### FFMS_AudioProperties

 [AudioProperties]: #ffms_audioproperties